continuum-zero/mpc-matching/README.md

 ## What's included?

-- `mpc` library - mini-framework for MPC computation (SPDZ online phase, fundamental circuits etc)
+- `mpc` - mini-framework for MPC computation (SPDZ online phase, fundamental circuits etc)
-- `mpc_flow` library - implementation of oblivious minimum cost flow and matching algorithms for use in MPC
+- `mpc_flow` - implementation of oblivious minimum cost flow and matching algorithms for use in MPC
 - `dealer` - tool that precomputes stuff for SPDZ protocol
 - `matcher` - the secret matching application